-Landscaping at Forssa landfill
+Landscaping at Forssa landfill in Finland

 Our environmental construction professionals are working hard on an old landfill in Forssa, Finland.
 In two years, the blackish mountain of waste will be replaced by a beautiful green hill.